nnewram/syscallDB/README.md

 Have you ever been doing some assembly and finding yourself looking furiously for some nisch syscall\
 Well, that will no longer be a problem with syscallDB's reverse lookup.
 It displays all relevant registers\
 For the query that is given.
 The database currently supports x86, i386, arm64, powerpc and mips n64.\
 More is to come.
-If you have any suggestion for additions or improvements, mail me at marwenn02@gmail.com
+If you have any suggestion for additions or improvements
 ## Installation
 sysDB now also exists as a python package, install with `python3 -m pip install sysDB`